- 1 Mild Traumatic Brain Injury – Do you know if you have a Mild TBI and what to do?

 When diagnosed with a mild TBI, a neuropsychologist will determine in what ways the brain was injured.
 A neuropsychologist or psychologist can then provide treatment consisting of mental exercises to re-train your brain to use different pathways to perform brain functions.

 A neurologist or a psychiatrist can also prescribe short term medications for mild traumatic brain injury but for moderate to severe TBI, medications can cost as much much as hundreds of thousands of dollars over a lifetime and can be recovered in a lawsuit.
-See a list of medications used to treat moderate to severe TBI.
+See a chart showing how different drugs are used and work to treat moderate to severe TBI.

 Coping with Behavior Problems after Head Injury for patients, family members and friends.